-Ectodermal dysplasias (ED) comprise a large and heterogeneous group of hereditary disorders that are defined by primary defects in the development of 2 or more tissues derived from the embryonic ectoderm.
+Ectodermal dysplasias (ED) comprise a large and heterogeneous group of hereditary disorders defined by primary defects in developing two or more tissues derived from the embryonic ectoderm.

 The current classification of Ectodermal Dysplasias is based on clinical characteristics.

-Pure Ectodermal Dysplasias are manifested by defects in ectodermal structures alone, whereas syndromes of ectodermal dysplasia are defined by the combination of ectodermal defects in association with other abnormalities.
+Pure Ectodermal Dysplasias are manifested by defects in ectodermal structures alone, whereas ectodermal dysplasia syndromes are defined by the combination of ectodermal defects in association with other abnormalities.

 Their original classification system stratified the Ectodermal Dysplasias in different subgroups according to the presence or absence of:

 - Dysfunction of the eccrine gland or dyshidrosis.

 In general, Ectodermal Dysplasias were classified into group A disorders, manifested by defects in at least 2 of the four classic ectodermal structures defined above, with or without other defects, and disorders of group B, which were manifested by a defect in a classic ectodermal structure.

 Eleven subgroups of group A were defined, each with a different combination of 2 or more ectodermal defects (e.g., 2-4, 1-2-3, 1-2-3-4).